-This chapter describes the AMI BIOS Setup utility for the X9DRW-3LN4F+/3TF+.
+This chapter describes the AMI BIOS Setup utility for the X9DBL-i/3/iF/3F.
 It also provides the instructions on how to navigate the AMI BIOS Setup utility screens.
 The AMI ROM BIOS is stored in a Flash EEPROM and can be easily updated.